keithort/RestaurantMenu/ASSESSMENT.md

 The application is mobile friendly and utilizes Material UI.

 ## State Management
 The application utilizes React's Context API for application level state management.
-The Context API gives application level state management without the extra weight with a similar interface.
+The Context API gives application level state management without the extra weight with an interface similar to Redux.
 The Reducers are located in `src/Context.js`.

 ## Style Notes
 The stylesheet located at `src/index.css` is the only one for the site.
 This should include only global styles.
 Component styles should use [Emotion](https://emotion.sh/) CSS-in-JS.
 Other styles are defaults from [Material UI](https://material-ui.com/).